cadnza/max-llm-book/book/src/step_12.md

 The generation loop is simple: run the model, extract the next token prediction, append it to the sequence, repeat.
 Each iteration requires a full forward pass through all 12 transformer blocks.

 The model outputs logits with shape `[batch, seq_length, vocab_size]`.
 Since you only care about predicting the next token, extract the last position: `logits[0, -1, :]`.
-This gives you a vector of 50,257 scores - one per vocabulary token.
+This gives you a vector of 50,257 scores, one per vocabulary token.

 These scores are logits (unnormalized), not probabilities.
 To convert them to probabilities, apply softmax.
 Then you can either pick the highest-probability token (greedy) or sample from the distribution (random).